 The demonstration would run over one or more significant periods of time within a one-year period in order to enable assessment of impacts and performance over varying seasonal weather and operating conditions.

-The project would seek to involve and include as wide a range as possible of candidate UAV systems that have the potential to contribute to operational meteorology, for which several key requirements would be specified.
+The project would seek to involve and include as wide a range as possible of candidate UAS systems that have the potential to contribute to operational meteorology, for which several key requirements would be specified.

-The project would involve contributors from both the public and private sectors and seek to collaborate with researchers and developers in the field of UAV deployment and operation for meteorological and hydrological operational forecasting application.
+The project would involve contributors from both the public and private sectors and seek to collaborate with researchers and developers in the field of UAS deployment and operation for meteorological and hydrological operational forecasting application.

-It is expected that this would exclude longer-term climate and environmental monitoring applications for UAV.
+It is expected that this would exclude longer-term climate and environmental monitoring applications for UAS.

-The demonstration project would include the following aspects relating to UAV operations, data delivery and data use:
+The demonstration project would include the following aspects relating to UAS operations, data delivery and data use:

 Continuous and routine operation of systems over the project observations period(s);